 An area of special flood hazard extending from offshore to the inland limit of a primary frontal dune along an open coast and any other area subject to high velocity wave action from storms or seismic sources.
 The coastal high hazard area is identified as Zone V on Flood Insurance Rate Maps (FIRMs).
 Special floodplain management requirements apply in V Zones including the requirement that all buildings be elevated on piles or columns.

-An area within Miami Shores along Biscayne Bay is within the coastal high hazard area, V Zone, as shown on FIRM Panel Number 12086C0139L.
+An area within Miami Shores along Biscayne Bay is within the coastal high hazard area, V Zone.

 SUBSTANTIAL DAMAGE/IMPROVEMENT 50% RULE

 The following definitions should assist you in determining if you fall under the 50% rule, special development regulations will apply: